ria18405/Plants-Vs-Zombies/README.md

 **Created by [Ria Gupta](https://github.com/ria18405) and [Ruhma Mehek Khan](https://github.com/ruhmamehek)**

+This is a JavaFX application for the game - Plants vs Zombies.
+The objective of the game is to defend the house from zombies using various plants as defence arsenal through different levels.
+If the zombies are able to reach the house, you fail the level and have to play the level again.

 **RULES OF THE GAME**

 1) The game consists of different levels.
 In each level, there is a house with a lawn and